rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/faq.md

 ## Will the supply of the original token will increase as a result of Side Tokens?

 No!
 It’s important to note that there will be no increase in the original tokens.
-The existing amount of circulating original tokens will stay the same and simply be distributed across 2 networks (RSK Network & Ethereum network) instead of 1.
+The existing amount of circulating original tokens will stay the same and simply be distributed across 2 networks (Rootstock Network & Ethereum network) instead of 1.

 ## What is the difference between original tokens and Side Tokens?

-The original token lives on the network that it was deployed for example Ethereum, while the Side Token is a representation of the original token on the other network, for example RSK.
+The original token lives on the network that it was deployed for example Ethereum, while the Side Token is a representation of the original token on the other network, for example Rootstock.

 ## What is the Side Token Contract Address, Symbol, and # of Decimal Places in order to add it as a Custom Coin on MyEtherWallet?

-The symbol of the Side Token is the original token symbol with an `r` prefix if it is created in RSK or an `e` prefix if it is created in Ethereum.
-For example, if we cross the `RIF` token from RSK to Ethereum, the Side Token symbol would be `eRIF`.
+The symbol of the Side Token is the original token symbol with an `r` prefix if it is created in Rootstock or an `e` prefix if it is created in Ethereum.
+For example, if we cross the `RIF` token from Rootstock to Ethereum, the Side Token symbol would be `eRIF`.
 The number of decimal places will be 18.
 These are the ['addresses'](/tools/tokenbridge/contractaddresses/) of the deployed contracts in the different networks.

 ## How do I transform my original tokens to Side Tokens?